Shaukat Usmani: Communist candidate from Spen Valley

-During Meerut trial Usmani stood unsuccessfully as a candidate in a British general election for the Communist Party of Great Britain from his prison cell in India, for the 1929 general election for the constituency of Spen Valley.
-Usmani is believed to be the only candidate ever to stand in a British General Election whilst resident in India.
-The Spen Valley seat was significant since it was the focus of an attempt by the leader of a pro-Tory group of right-leaning Liberals, Sir John Simon, to get back into Parliament.
-He had been the man who declared in 1926 that the General Strike was illegal, and who in 1930 headed the Commission to report on the situation in India.
+During the Meerut trial, Usmani stood unsuccessfully as a CPGB candidate in a British general election—while he was confined to a prison cell in India—in the 1929 general election for the constituency of Spen Valley.
+He is believed to be the only candidate ever to stand in a British General Election whilst residing in India.
+The Spen Valley seat was significant since it was the focus of an attempt by Sir John Simon, leader of a pro-Tory group of right-leaning Liberals, to get back into Parliament.
+Simon had declared in 1926 that the General Strike was illegal, and he headed the Simon Commission in 1930 to report on the situation in India.

-Usmani’s selection as candidate arose from his prominence in the Meerut trial.
-Since he was a prisoner thousands of miles away, he was unable to conduct the campaign himself, so a deputy to represent him was chosen - one Billy Brain.
-Communists from many parts of Britain converged at Spen Valley.
-The campaign was successful in the sense that it brought into focus Meerut and harshness of British rule in India, which were hitherto unknown to many.
+Usmani's selection as candidate arose from his prominence in the Meerut trial.
+Since he was a prisoner thousands of miles away, he was unable to conduct the campaign himself.
+A deputy, Billy Brain, was chosen to represent Usmani and campaign on his behalf.
+Communists from many parts of Britain converged on Spen Valley.
+The campaign was successful in the sense that it gave visibility to the Meerut trial and the harshness of British rule in India, which were hitherto unknown to many.

 Candidate from South East St Pancras

-The long drawn Meerut trial enabled the Communist Party to again run Usmani in the 1931 general election for St. Pancras South East against Tory South African mining millionaire, Sir Alfred Lane Beit.
-The candidature of Usmani was aimed by the Communist Party of Great Britain to ensure freedom for India, and to highlight the plight of the Meerut prisoners.
-In this election, the communists polled seventy five thousand votes, which was a 50% increase on the previous, 1929 General election figure.
-The party was dismayed at the result.
-Harry Pollitt, the new general secretary of the Party, had expected that between one hundred and fifty thousand and two hundred thousand would vote communist.
+The lengthy Meerut trial enabled the Communist Party to again run Usmani in the 1931 general election for St. Pancras South East against Tory South African mining millionaire, Sir Alfred Lane Beit.
+The CPGB sought to use Usmani's candidacy to promote freedom for India, and to highlight the plight of the Meerut prisoners.
+In this election, the communists polled 75,000 votes, which was a 50% increase over the 1929 election tally.
+Still, the CPGB was dismayed at the result.
+Harry Pollitt, the new general secretary of the Party, expected that between 150,00 and 200,000 would vote communist.
 He was shocked, and told a meeting of the British Commission of the Communist International that he could not understand why after two Labour Governments, and the betrayal of the General Strike, that still almost seven million workers could vote Labour.